Rural Energy for America Program (REAP) Frequently Asked Questions

-The application deadline for 2010 is June 30.
+No application deadline has been established yet for 2014.
+Applications are being accepted, however.
 You are encouraged to contact your USDA state energy coordinator early and submit applications early.
 While state energy coordinators have less time to assist closer to the deadline, they can help you, review your application and so you can address gaps prior to the deadline.

 In-kind contributions from third parties can count towards matching funds for up to 10 percent of the project costs.
 In-kind contributions from yourself or your business cannot be counted.

 Under previous rules, there were two types of applications: a simplified application for projects with a total value under $200,000 (grant request under $50,000) and a standard application for projects over this amount.
 The simplified application requires less detailed financial and project information.
 These two types of projects each have sub-categories: grant-only applications, guaranteed loan applications and grant/loan combination applications.
 You can find more details on the specific application requirements by consulting our REAP Applications page.

 Grant applications can be submitted electronically through grants.gov.
 See the 2013 funding notice for details.

 Applicants need to verify that they and/or their business are eligible for the grant program as specified in the final program rules.